fabrylab/pyTFM/docs/pythonTutorial.rst

 You can use any other format, as long as you can load them as a boolean (True and False) array to python.

 The "python_tutorial" folder also contains the complete code of the tutorial in a single python script "tutorial.py".
-This script prints the quantities and saves the figures, that we are going to see in this tutorial.
+This script prints all quantities and produces all figures, that we are going to see in this tutorial.
 It should work right away.

 Calculating Deformation Fields